castorini/anserini/docs/regressions-dl20-doc.md

 :---------------------------------------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|
 [DL20 (Doc)](https://trec.nist.gov/data/deep2020.html)| 0.6110    | 0.6392    | 0.5706    | 0.6104    | 0.5926    | 0.5983    | 0.6092    | 0.6175    |

-Note that retrieval metrics are computing to depth 100 hits per query (as opposed to 1000 hits per query for DL20 doc ranking).
+Note that retrieval metrics are computed to depth 100 hits per query (as opposed to 1000 hits per query for DL20 doc ranking).
 Also, remember that we keep qrels of _all_ relevance grades, unlike the case for DL20 passage ranking, where relevance grade 1 needs to be discarded when computing certain metrics.

 The setting "default" refers the default BM25 settings of `k1=0.9`, `b=0.4`, while "tuned" refers to the tuned setting of `k1=3.44`, `b=0.87` (see [this page](experiments-msmarco-doc.md) for more details about tuning).